Delta Wedding: Retrospective assessment

 Critic James Olney at the New York Times observes "The short story is the medium in which Welty has always shown to greatest advantage..."
 Even as Welty turned to writing novels "she never quite divested herself of the ways of seeing and saying most appropriate to the writing of short fiction."

-Biographer Carol Ann Johnston registers disapproval of those critics, and Diana Trilling in particular, who charged Welty with a penchance for lurid Gothic tales and a failure to ostracize the racist legacy of the Old South: "All in all, these critics viewed Welty's work as symptomatic of southern provinciality and of a terminal attachment to the gothic, [and] uncritically romanticizing the past of the slave-owning South."
+Biographer Carol Ann Johnston registers disapproval of those critics, and Diana Trilling in particular, who charged Welty with a penchant for lurid Gothic tales and a failure to ostracize the racist legacy of the Old South: "All in all, these critics viewed Welty's work as symptomatic of southern provinciality and of a terminal attachment to the gothic, [and] uncritically romanticizing the past of the slave-owning South."

 Claudia Roth Pierpont in The New Yorker also referenced the Trilling criticism:

-blockquote | When Delta Wedding was published, in 1946, critical swoons over Welty's language were mixed with horror at the book's contents.
+When Delta Wedding was published, in 1946, critical swoons over Welty's language were mixed with horror at the book's contents.
 In The Nation, Diana Trilling wrote, quite simply; "This is a value system to which I deeply oppose myself," and Time called it all that could be expected from a member of the Junior League.